romaninsh/dorm/docs/src/6-joins.md

 There are ways to create different kind of joins too, but api for that is not yet stable.

-As you will see later, DORM operates with joined tables just as good as with a single table.
+As you will see later, Vantage operates with joined tables just as good as with a single table.

-Now is probably a great time to look into DORMs capabilities of operating with your entities.
+Now is probably a great time to look into Vantages capabilities of operating with your entities.

 So far we only used Table to create select queries, but